Mizu-no-kokoro Ju-jitsu

 Yudansha:

-5. dan - Godan Black belt 4 years
+5. dan - Godan Black or Black and Red belt 5 years min.
+35 years

-9. dan - Kyudan Black or Red and white belt 6 years
+9. dan - Kyudan Black or Red belt 9 years min.
+55 years

-10. dan - Judan Black or red belt
+10. dan - Judan Black or Red belt min.
+60 years

 The Dogi

-In the Mizu-no-kokoro Ju-jitsu system the budoka must wear a clean gi with out any tears or holes in it, the budoka must inspect the dogi before each training.
+In the Mizu-no-kokoro Ryu Ju-jitsu system the budoka must always wear a clean gi without any tears or holes in it.
+The budoka must inspect the dogi before each training.

-The colors of the gi: the kyu grades can wear a white or blue gi, and the dangrades can also wear a black gi.
-We always wear the same color jacket and trousers, weather it is white, blue or black.
+The colors of the gi: the kyu grades wear a white, and the dangrades can also wear a black or blue gi.
+We always wear the same color jacket and trousers, weather it is white, black og blue.